Bird with Young Dieye's Plume de la Fortune

 Kapwani Kiwanga

-Kapwani, a Canadian artist based in Paris, is currently representing Canada at the 2024 Venice Biennale, where in that country’s pavilion, you can view her installation “Trinket,” which in characteristic fashion for this artist known for her deep research, examines the smallest and most coveted item of commerce in Venetian history, the seed beed.
+Kapwani Kiwanga is currently representing Canada at the 2024 Venice Biennale, where in that country’s pavilion you can view her site-specific installation “Trinket” : this artwork examines the smallest and most coveted item of commerce in Venetian history, the conteria or seed bead.

-Kiwanga’s work has explored enslaved women’s use of plants as a way both to abort children who would have been born into bondage and also to poison their enslavers.
-In her interview with Makeda Best in T135 SPECIES, she discusses her work Residue, which addresses the way in which the chlordecone crisis continues to poison the land and people of Martinique, as well as past work—including Flowers for Africa (right) one of Kiwanga’s most celebrated works—as well as current projects, her process, and what animates her practice.
+Kiwanga’s work has explored enslaved women’s use of plants as a way to abort children who would have been born into bondage and also to poison their enslavers.
+In her interview with Makeda Best in T135 SPECIES, she discusses her work Residue, which addresses the way in which the chlordecone crisis continues to poison the land and people of Guadeloupe and Martinique, past and current projects, her process, and what animates her practice.

 Cover of Best Debut Short Stories 2024